 In 2008, Teradata was one of the first companies to take advantage of the SEC-approved "Notice and Access" (N&A) policy, which allows companies to send notices to all shareholders that the company's Annual Report and Proxy Statement are available electronically, while also providing an opportunity for shareholders to request paper copies.
 This policy significantly lowered the required number of printed copies of both Teradata's Annual Report and the Proxy Statement that were printed and mailed to shareholders.
-Since 2008, Teradata has printed on average 35,000 copies of each report per year, which equates to a 87% reduction from the 275,000 copies that would have been required per year without N&A.
+Since 2008, Teradata has printed on average 35,000 copies of each report per year, which equates to an 87% reduction from the 275,000 copies that would have been required per year without N&A. In 2013, for its Proxy Statement, Teradata used 27% less paper.